Calbabreaker/anti-flux/docs/research.md

 Godot seems to have really good support for 2D with a tailored and custom 2D physics engine and rendering pipeline but 3D support seems to be a bit lacking due to a non complete renderer but that will improve in Godot 4.

+## How can a game be made with Godot?

+Godot works in a node based structured where